 Grievance means a complaint about unacceptable behaviour made by one member of the clergy about another member of the clergy.
 Examples of unacceptable behaviour include where a person is in breach of and may include behaviour which amounts to harassment, bullying, discrimination, micromanagement or inappropriate change management processes.

 - Diocesan policy or

 - Diocesan Code of Conduct or

 - workplace standards or conditions or

-- breach of other terms of engagement;
+- breach of contract of employment or other terms of engagement;